EBISPOT/ols-embassy/README.md

 **```bash#```**```jupyter notebook list```

 Copy and paste the (fairly long) token id from your terminal into your Jupyter browser window.
 In your browser window itself, click on "ols-embassy", then on "Custom OLS deployment on Embassy Cloud.ipynb".
-You can now follow the instructions therein to set your own customised instance, or instances, of OLS running on EMBL-EBI's Embassy Cloud IaaS (Infrastructure as a Service) platform.
+You can now follow the instructions therein to set your own customised instance, or instances, of OLS running on EMBL-EBI's Embassy Cloud IaaS (Infrastructure as a Service).